 Insurance — Life, disability, homeowners, liability, and other policies

-Step 6: Work Through the Planning Modules
+Step 6: Work Through Planning Setup

 Goals — Set up Retirement, Education, and/or Liquidity goals.
 Adjust the assumptions (spending need, savings rate, growth rate, etc.) to match the client's situation.
 The goal calculators will show you where the client stands.

-Insurance — Run the calculators for life, disability, homeowners, and liability insurance to see if the client has adequate coverage.
+Insurance planning — Run the calculators for life, disability, homeowners, and liability insurance to see if the client has adequate coverage.

 You don't have to do every module for every client — focus on what's relevant to their situation and what you plan to include in their Guide.

-Step 7: Identify Changes to Be Made
+Step 7: Review Observations and Identify Changes

 You can choose whether each change is: